ShadowElf37/betterfish/README.md

 This is a recreation of the default example in the README of fishchips https://github.com/xzackli/fishchips-public

 Fisher matrix calculation is 10x faster on my machine for this example.
-CLASS computations are sped up with multiprocessing, so the improvement depends heavily on the machine.
+(0.01s vs 0.1s) CLASS computations are sped up with multiprocessing, so the improvement depends heavily on the machine.
 On mine it is ~3x.
+(7s vs 18s)
 """

 from betterfish import Observables, CMB_S4, white_noise